Robert believes that invaluable insight comes by examining the traditions of various cultures, institutions, and individuals.

 9. Crosses of Crucifixion

 The middle cross is pointed and represents the spear that pierced Christ's side.
-The crucifixion symbolizes the victory over suffering and death.
+The crucifixion symbolizes victory over suffering and death.

 10. Crown of Seven Peaks